computational-linguistics-class/computational-linguistics-class.github.io/homework/transformers/transformers.md

 ## Part 2: Language Model Bias
 One problem with machine learning models that are trained on large internet-based text corpora is that they exhibit biases that exist in the training data, for example gender bias.
 In this task, you will get the chance to uncover some of these biases on your own.
 Using a masked language model demo developed by our TA Sihao [(found here)](http://dickens.seas.upenn.edu:4001/), explore the following questions.
 In order to use the demo, you need to copy the prompt into the “Mandatory sentence.” box, and keep the default selection as “per-token independent selections”.
 In your report, include observations in response to the following mini exploration tasks.

+The demo visualizes the Masked LM objective of BERT.
+Given a input sentence, with some of the tokens masked/hidden from BERT, BERT will try to predict the likely words/sub-words for these positions.

+Each column shows a list predicted tokens for the word position, along with the predicted score/probability.
+To see the predcitions, you would need to input a sentence in the "Mandatory sentence" field.
+The Optional Sentence is the second sentence that you could input to BERT, separated by the "[SEP]" token.
+The format is designed for sentence pair classification tasks (e.g. HW11).

+You may notice that the BERT tokenizer adds a few special tokens to the input --
+* "@" is a speical mask token, for which you want the models to predict on.
+Notice that even without the mask token, you can get predictions at each word position as well.
+However, since the model can see the actual token if you don't mask it, the prediction will be biased towards it.
+* In the beginning of every input example, you will see a "[CLS]" token, which is a placeholder for class labels.
+In case you are using BERT for classification tasks (e.g. sentence pair classification tasks in HW11), this will be replaced by the corresponding label for each input example.
+* "[SEP]" is a special token that indicates the start/end of sentence.
+A special token is needed because period (".") does not always mark the end of a sentence (e.g. there are periods in Acronyms).
+* You may have seen incomplete tokens which start with "##".
+This is a special tokenization technique called word-piece or byte-pair encoding (A good explanation of it can be found [here](https://towardsdatascience.com/byte-pair-encoding-the-dark-horse-of-modern-nlp-eb36c7df4f10)).
+It is designed to use the morphology of out-of-vocabulary words to induce their semantics.

 ### Your Tasks